johanein/react-testing-codevolution/README.md

 use queryBy for checking elements that is not in the DOM use findBy for waiting for a element to appear after sometime in the component

+custom hooks tests doesn't use screen, meanwhile it use result return from render.